Streampunk/beamengine/README.md

 ### Setting up a rule

-Jobs are configured in the configuration file `config.json`.
+Rules are configured in the configuration files in the [`config`](./config) folder and can be overridden by command line arguments [as described above](#Configuration).
 This allows the content beam API routes to be overridden or supplemented by some additional work.
 This work can be:

 * _pre-route job_: jobs executed before content beam API requests, either starting a background process or providing the response to the method;
 * _post-route job_: jobs executed after the content beam API request has created a response, either starting a background process or modifying the response.

-The rules that trigger jobs are listed in the `jobs` object of the configuration file, with each rule being a separate property.
+The rules that trigger jobs are listed in the `rules` property of a configuration, with each rule being a separate sub-property.
 The value of the property is an object that describes the rule and how it is to be executed.
 The rule object has the following properties:

 | property       | type    | description                                              |
 | -------------- | ------- | -------------------------------------------------------- |